 - 1. Design modelling, aggregating and knowledge representation of semantic web - 2.
 Describe Association rule mining algorithms - 3.
-To know the applications in real time systems. - COURSE OUTCOMES: After the completion of this course, the student will be able to - 1.
-Understand the basics of social network analysis. - 2.
+To know the applications in real time systems.

+- 1. Understand the basics of social network analysis. - 2.
 Analyze Ontology representation of social network data. - 3.
 Apply supervised and unsupervised algorithms on social networks. - 4.
 Interpret the semantic content of social media data. - 5.
 Build social network model for real time applications.